mohitrathods/documentation/content/applications/inventory_and_mrp/inventory/management/planning/scheduled_dates.rst

 -----------------------

-Configure the manufacturing lead time directly on the product form by navigating to :menuselection:`Manufacturing app --> Products --> Products` and select the desired product.
+Configure the manufacturing lead time directly on the product form by navigating to :menuselection:`Manufacturing app --> Products --> Products`, and select the desired product.
 In the :guilabel:`Inventory` tab of the product, specify the calendar days needed to the manufacture the product in the field, :guilabel:`Manufacturing Lead Time`.